Recently studies have shown the powerful protective ability Turmeric has in

 Organphosphate chemicals were developed by the German military as chemical warfare agents during WWII.
 They caused neurotoxicity (damage to the nervous system including the brain).
 Sarin nerve gas is an organophosphate.
 Recently controversy has arisen over the intensive spraying of Central Park in New York City with the organophosphate Chlorpyrifos, to control mosquito populations that may harbor West Nile virus.

 About 24,000,000 pounds of Chlorpyrifos, is used annually in the USA.
 Chlorpyrifos is not restricted and is one of the most widly used pesticides.
 It is sprayed on mosquitoes and termites, on lawns, farms, golf courses and parks.
 It is used on ornamental shrubs, on pet collars and on cattle eartags - it is everywhere and it is dangerous.
 It is applied in many ways including by crop dusting planes, dragged across the soil by tractors and released as granules, or sprayed in the home or garden with hand held sprays.
 Chlorpyrifos overstimulates the nervous system causing nausea, dizziness, even respiratory paralysis and death with extreme exposure.
 It is used on many foods including bananas, peanuts, alfalfa, beans, asparagus, corn, onions, peppes, almonds, figs, pears, cherries, and on cash crops including cotton, sugar, and tobacco.
-Recently the manufacturers of Chlorpyrifos voluntarily have tried to restrict its use on tomatoes, grapes, and apples.
+Recently the manufacturers of Chlorpyrifos voluntarily have tried to restrict its use on tomatoes,

 There have been reports of very high levels of contamination with Chlorpyrifos when it is used for temites, it can seep into local fresh water.
 There is also a generally high risk of contamination to birds, fish, and mammals.